-If you are aware of a house for which there is a record of slavery in the past, you can inform us by completing this survey: NY Residences with a History of Slavery.
+If you are aware of a site or house for which there is a record of slavery in the past, you can inform us by completing this survey: NY Residences with a History of Slavery.

-How to do house searches
+How to do site searches

 - Start on the SEARCH page – a link is on the main menu.

 - To see all of the sites and houses and buildings we have identified thus far, select “site” as the record type and click on the “search” button at the bottom of the form.
 You will see all the sites we have identified and indexed thus far.
 (With your help the list will grow.)

 - To find sites with records of slavery in a locality, select “site” as the record type and enter the name of the county or borough in County-Boro or the name of the locality in the locality field.You will see a list of site records for the place specified.